-Here at True Cadence (CIC), we provide a platform for artistic expression where young people may find solitude amid chaos.
-Ask any young person from a working-class community, and they will tell you that they feel neglected and let down by the same society that once referred to them as the leaders of tomorrow.
+Here at True Cadence (TC), we provide a platform for artistic expression where young people may find solitude amid chaos.
+Ask any young person from a working-class community, and they will tell you that they feel neglected and let down by the same society that once referred to them as the “leaders of tomorrow”.

-Even worse is that no one cares to know how they feel at a given time, or what issues they are facing daily.
+Even worse is that no one cares to know how they feel at a given time or the issues they face daily.
 Every time they reach out for help, they are often reminded that there is no one on the other end of the line.

 Some of the local youth centres they once attended as kids have either been closed down, rundown or replaced by services in areas that they cannot access.

-They did not choose where they were born into, but yet they sometimes face acts of violence stemming from “postcode wars”.
+They did not choose where they were born, but yet they sometimes face acts of violence stemming from “postcode wars.”

 This level of trauma can often have a significant impact on their lives and end up leading them down the wrong path.